Severe Weather Statement issued for Lancaster by NWS - NewsBreak

 Severe Weather Statement issued for Lancaster by NWS

-Effective: 2021-08-10 18:29:00 EDT Expires: 2021-08-10 19:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Lancaster A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 PM EDT FOR NORTHERN LANCASTER AND SOUTHEASTERN LEBANON COUNTIES At 644 PM EDT, severe thunderstorms were located along a line extending from near Womelsdorf to Ephrata to near Mountville, moving east at 15 mph.
-HAZARD...60 mph wind gusts.
+Effective: 2021-08-11 16:52:00 EDT Expires: 2021-08-11 21:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+To report severe weather contact your nearest law enforcement agency.
+They will send your report to the National Weather Service office in State College PA.
+Continuous cloud to ground lightning is occurring with this storm.
+Move indoors immediately.
+Lightning is one of nature`s leading killers.
+Remember, if you can hear thunder, you are close enough to be struck by lightning.
+Target Area: Lancaster A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM EDT FOR NORTHEASTERN LANCASTER COUNTY At 531 PM EDT, a severe thunderstorm was located over Salunga-Landisville, moving east at 20 mph.
+HAZARD...70 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Lancaster, Ephrata, Lititz, Mount Joy, New Holland, Manheim, East Petersburg, Cornwall, Akron, Myerstown, Leola, Salunga-Landisville, Denver, Reamstown, Rothsville, Marietta, Newmanstown, Adamstown, Richland and Brickerville.
-This includes The Pennsylvania Turnpike from mile markers 268 to 295.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Expect considerable tree damage.
+Damage is likely to mobile homes, roofs, and outbuildings.
+Locations impacted include Lancaster, Ephrata, Lititz, Mount Joy, New Holland, Manheim, East Petersburg, Akron, Leola, Salunga-Landisville, Denver, Reamstown, Rothsville, Mountville, Brickerville, Leacock, Bareville, Reinholds, Schoeneck and Blue Ball.
+This includes The Pennsylvania Turnpike from mile markers 269 to 284.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0